illinoistech-itm/jhajek/itmt-430/tooling-assignment-packer/Readme.md

 * `cd` into the directory with the Packer build templates (ubuntu_20043_vanilla or ubuntu_20043_vanilla-arm)
   * Packer has a feature where instance variables can be declared and read in at run time.
 This is helpful if you want to make a template and change variable values per instance -- this prevents you from having to have multiple copies of the same template for different variables.
   * You need to rename the variables template file to variables.
 Issue the command: `mv template-for-variables.pkr.hcl variables.pkr.hcl`
-  * Using this convention, the file `variables.pkr.hcl` is ignored but the .gitignore file -- now you can distribute a template and then customize the variables and not have to worry about committing any sensitive configuration settings to your repo.
+  * Using this convention, the file `variables.pkr.hcl` is ignored but the `.gitignore` file -- now you can distribute a template and then customize the variables and not have to worry about committing any sensitive configuration settings to your repo.
   * You will need to change line 12 in the file `varialbes.pkr.hcl` to have the value: `vagrant` for that is the default password I setup
 * To build the artifact, issue the command: `packer validate .` and if all comes back positive, issue the command: `packer build .`

-### Working with Vagrant and the Output Artifact
+### Working with Vagrant and the Output Artifact - Part II

 Upon success from your terminal you will see dialog similar to this in your terminal: